Terence Newman: 2017

 combined tackles (25 solo), five passes defended, and an interception in 16 games and seven starts.

 The Minnesota Vikings finished atop the NFC North with a 13–3 record, clinching a first round bye and home-field advantage.
 They reached the NFC Championship Game after defeating the New Orleans Saints 29–24 in the NFC Divisional Round.
 On January 21, 2018, Newman started in the NFC Championship Game and record four solo tackles in the Vikings' 38–7 loss to the Philadelphia Eagles.
-Pro Football Focus gave Newman an overall grade of 75.1, which was the 66th highest overall grade among all qualified cornerbacks in 2017.

 2018

 On April 30, 2018, the Minnesota Vikings signed Newman to a one-year, $1.10 million contract.

 On September 1, 2018, Newman announced his retirement from the NFL, and immediately joined the Vikings coaching staff.

 The Vikings waived Newman from their reserve/retired list on January 7, 2020, and worked him out later that week.
 He was not signed to a contract.